cmapsoftware/CMAP-API/Sections/Activities.md

    UserID:2468,
    EntityType:'Contact',
    EntityID:61471,
-   ActivityTypeID:1,
+   ActivityCategoryID:466,
    IsCompleted:false,
-   Details:'The details of the activity'
+   Details:'The details of the activity',
+   Notes: 'Some notes for the activity'
 }
 ```